TheWebDev27/Calc-II-Honors-Project/part3.typ

   [
     #set align(left)

-    Consider a small change in input $delta x$ for some function $f(x)$ that is continuous some interval.
+    Consider a small change in input $delta x$ for some function $f(x)$ that is continuous on some interval.
 The corresponding small change in the output can be expressed like so:

     #set align(center)